diegotorres03/web-components-repository/docs/step-by-step.md

 ```

-### Activity 2: Connect modal to the button
+### Activity 2: Connect the modal to the button
-The idea here is that the `button`, when pressed, will emit the `click` event.
+The idea here is that the `button`, when clicked, will emit a `click` event.
-We are going to listen to this event by using the `trigger` and `on` attributes on `app-modal`, which is acting as the listener.
+We are going to listen for this event by using the `trigger` and `on` attributes in `app-modal`, which act as the listener for the click event.

-The `trigger` attribute is the CSS query for the element(s) this component will be listening to.
+The `trigger` attribute is the CSS query the `app-modal` component will be listening for.

-The `on` attribute is the event name for the element(s) this component is listening to.
+The `on` attribute is the event type the `app-modal` component is listening for.

 ```html
   <style>
     .flip-card-container {